JiawenChenn/POLARIS/README.md

 3. infer layer sub-structures solely from histological images.

 ## POLARIS usage
 Please begin by cloning this repository.
 After cloning the repository, the following commands can be used to perform deconvolution.
+In addition, please download mae_visualize_vit_large_ganloss.pth from https://github.com/facebookresearch/mae and put it in the same folder as the python scripts.
 POLARIS will also output the layer-specific parameters.
 Here is an example of performing deconvolution on the developing human heart data with and without image.

 ### no image
 ```console